CyberSource/cybersource-rest-client-dotnet/docs/ReportSubscriptionsApi.md

 # **DeleteSubscription**
 > void DeleteSubscription (string reportName)

-Delete subscription of a report name by organization
+Delete Subscription of a Report Name by Organization

 Delete a report subscription for your organization.
 You must know the unique name of the report you want to delete.